QuantEcon/lecture-python-intro/lectures/simple_linear_regression.md

 This data shows a couple of interesting relationships.

 1. there are a number of countries with similar GDP per capita levels but a wide range in Life Expectency
-2. appears to be a positive relationship between GDP per capita and life expectency.
+2. there appears to be a positive relationship between GDP per capita and life expectency.
 Countries with higher GDP per capita tend to have higher life expectency outcomes

-Even though OLS is solving linear equations -- one option is to transform the variables, such as through a log transform, and then use OLS to estimate the relationships
+Even though OLS is solving linear equations -- one option we have is to transform the variables, such as through a log transform, and then use OLS to estimate the transformed variables

 :::{tip}
 ln -> ln == elasticities